How to Replace Text in a Word Document

 As you can see, it returned the matching text.

-returns nothing, the text does not exist in the document.
+If FindText returns nothing, it means the text does not exist in the document.
 Ensure your search term is spelled correctly and matches the case of the text in the document.